vitich/telegram-forwarder/README.md

 # telegram-forwarder
-The script checks the last message on the public channel every 10 seconds and forwards the last message to the private channel or group.
+The script checks the last message on the public channel every 10 seconds and forwards it to the private channel or group.

 1) Download this repo.<br />
 ```